 In eukaryotes, DNA is wrapped around histone octamers, which are composed of two copies each of histones H2A, H2B, H3 and H4.
 This structural arrangement of histones and DNA is known as chromatin.
 One of the main features of chromatin is that its structure can be altered to regulate the accessibility of the genome for diverse biological processes.
 The dynamic structure of chromatin is modulated mainly by the deposition of covalent modifications on DNA and histones, and the presence of histone variants.
-Different combinations of these modifications throughout the genome are responsible for the “epigenetic” level of information that controls many cellular processes, including replication, transcription and DNA repair.
-Our lab is interested in understanding how these chromatin modifications participate in the cellular mechanisms responsible for maintaining genome and epigenome stability in multicellular eukaryotes.
+Different combinations of these chromatin “marks” throughout the genome are responsible for the epigenetic level of information that controls many cellular processes, including replication, transcription and DNA repair.
+Our lab is interested in understanding how chromatin participate in the cellular mechanisms responsible for maintaining genome and epigenome stability in multicellular eukaryotes.
 We are also interested in leveraging our expertise in chromatin biology to develop new tools and applications for plant genome engineering.

 Genome engineering and chromatin

-Basic research and crop improvement rely on our ability to induce genetic alterations.
-CRISPR (clustered regularly interspaced short palindromic repeat)/Cas (CRISPR-associated) has recently been shown to be a powerful method to induce targeted mutations in many eukaryotes, including plants.
-Although the archae/bacteria-derived CRISPR/Cas system has many advantages, it could still benefit from optimization for use in the chromatin-based environment found in eukaryotes.
-Similarly to other processes like transcription, replication and DNA repair, accessibility to DNA is likely critical for efficient CRISPR/Cas-induced modifications.
-This suggests that some genomic regions (e.g. heterochromatin) will be more challenging to edit with CRISPR/Cas than others, and this could be particularly important in plants.
-Most crops are flowering plants and genome size, complexity and organization varies greatly in this clade due to expansion of transposons and other repetitive sequences (e.g. 85% of the maize genome consists of transposons).
-Also, many crops are polyploid and require multiple editing events to alter a single trait, a situation that would also benefit from increased efficiency of CRISPR/Cas9.
+Basic plant biology research and crop improvement rely on our ability to induce site-specific genetic alterations.
+CRISPR/Cas9 and related technologies have been shown to be powerful methods to induce targeted mutations in many eukaryotes, including plants.
+Although bacterial-derived CRISPR systems are efficient in producing edits, they can still benefit from optimization for use in the chromatin-based environment found in eukaryotes.
+Similarly to other processes like transcription, replication and DNA repair, accessibility to DNA is critical for efficient CRISPR/Cas9-induced modifications.
+This suggests that some genomic regions (e.g., heterochromatin) will be more challenging to edit with CRISPR/Cas9 than others, and this could be particularly important in plants.
+Most crops are flowering plants and genome size, complexity and organization vary greatly in this clade due to expansion of transposons and other repetitive sequences (e.g., ~85% of the maize genome consists of transposons).
+Also, many crops are polyploid and thus require multiple editing events to alter a single gene, a situation that would also benefit from increased editing efficiency of CRISPR/Cas9.
 For all these reasons and others, our lab is interested in optimizing gene editing systems for use in plants.
 We used our knowledge of chromatin biology and pathways regulating genome stability (e.g., DNA repair pathways) to improve plant genome engineering, design new applications in plants for gene editing, and solve current issues in agriculture.
 For example, we demonstrated a few years ago that exposing plants to heat stress resulted in an increase of CRISPR/Cas9-induced mutations in Arabidopsis and Citrus plants (Fig. 2).
 Optimizing editing in crops like Citrus cultivars (e.g., orange and lemon trees) is important, as it may provide new genetic variants in the future that are resistant to diseases like Huanglongbing, which is currrently decimating the U.S. Citrus industry.